 Many Americans deal with mental health issues at some point in their life.
 Are you are or someone close to you experiencing one or more of these common mental health symptoms?
-An assessment from a Licensed behavioral health professional can help properly assess and treat the underlying cause.
+A comprehensive mental health diagnostic assessment from a Licensed behavioral health professional can help properly assess and treat the underlying cause.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.